AkiraBrahe/BTX_ExpansionPack/README.md

 * **Integrated Vehicle Economy:** Vehicles are fully integrated into the in-game economy.
 Find them for sale in stores and factories alongside 'Mechs, with 20 new vehicle-exclusive factories added.
 * **Partial Vehicle Refit:** Customize your vehicles by swapping weapons and ammunition to fine-tune their combat role.
 > [!NOTE]
-> You can enable partial refit via the in-game settings (Settings Menu ?
-Mod Settings).
+> You can enable partial refit via the in-game settings (Settings Menu → Mod Settings).
 * **Pilot Specialization:** Pilots specialize in either 'Mech or vehicle piloting.
 The Lifepath system has been adjusted to make 'Mech-capable pilots rarer in certain systems and the early game, with conventional pilots having the possibility to gain 'Mech piloting ability later.
 * **Motive Repair Ability:** Pilots have the ability to repair motive system debuffs.
 * **Vehicle CASE:** Implements CASE functionality for vehicles, converting critical ammunition explosions to rear damage instead of vehicle destruction.
 * **Vehicle Pilot Injuries:** Pilots suffer injuries from component and ammunition explosions (including vehicle destruction).
 CASE-equipped vehicles prevent explosion-related injuries.

 ### New Content
+The Expansion Pack pushes the timeline into the 3060s and will eventually include most 'Mechs and equipment from after the Clan Invasion up to 3067.
+It also adds new weapons that were made possible by CAC-C, like new artillery systems.

+#### 'Mechs
+> [!IMPORTANT]
+> All v0.9 'Mechs are being added back as a priority now that the new features are complete.
+* **Unique 'Mechs:**
+  * The Yen-Lo-Wang is now an unique reward for completing the "Bourbon & BattleMechs" flashpoint.
+It can be upgraded after September 3050 to its CN9-YLW2 configuration for 10 million C-bills (**NEW**).
+  * The Big Steel Claw from "The Steel Beast" flashpoint also got a non-canon upgrade with an XL engine and pulse lasers.
+The event happens the same way: Yang will ask if you want to upgrade it for 10 million C-bills after 3055 (**NEW**).
+* **New 'Mech Chassis:**
+  * ...in construction!

 #### Weapons & Ammunition
 * **Artillery Cannons:** Compact, faster-firing artillery options, with prototypes available on research planets.
 * **Mech Mortars:** A more common and direct-fire alternative to artillery.
 While less accurate than LRMs, they deal significantly more damage.
 > [!NOTE]
+> - New artillery fires directly with headshot capability.
+Standard artillery and near misses deal only AoE damage.
+> - AoE damage is split across all hit locations.
+However, strikes have a chance to inflict a critical hit, focusing most damage on a single location.
+This chance increases as the impact center lands closer to the target (up to 50%).
-> - The Mech Bay UI shows the combined total damage of artillery weapons (Direct + AoE).
+> - The Mech Bay UI displays the combined total damage for artillery (Direct + AoE).
-> - Both of these weapons shoot directly, and any hits can be a headshot.
-Near misses only deal AoE damage.
-> - Standard artillery still takes two turns to fire and only deals AoE damage within its blast radius.
 * **Rapid-Fire Autocannons:** New AC variants with reduced damage but improved accuracy against evasive targets.
 Also provide wide-area missile defense (like an AMS).
 Exclusive to anti-air 'Mechs (e.g., Rifleman) and always used by AI-controlled variants.
 * **Infantry:** Infantry complements serve as unkillable, integrated weapons for APCs, always utilizing their maximum capacity.
 * **Specialized Ammunition:**